Separation Distress

 If your pet is at risk of or has hurt himself than a consultation with a veterinary behaviourist is highly recommended.

-Provide environmental enrichment including stimulating chew toys and food dispensing toys when left alone and also when you are home (otherwise the toy may become the predictor of your absence).
+If you cannot prevent your dog going over threshold, you can try providing environmental enrichment including long lasting chew toys and food dispensing toys when left alone, when you arrrive home and also when you are home and not leaving (otherwise the toy may become the predictor of your absence).

 Change how you interact with your dog